Common Types of Business Fraud

-- Mail or Wire Fraud – It is illegal to use the US postal service or electronic means of interstate communication to carry out a scheme to defraud.
+It is illegal to use the US postal service or electronic means of interstate communication to carry out a scheme to defraud.
 This is a very broad statute, as it includes any fraudulent conduct employing mail or wire transmission.
-“To mail” means a communication is sent or received through use of the US Postal Service or any interstate carrier.
-“Wire transmission” includes the use of radio, television, telephone, Internet, or other wired form of communication.
+To mail means a communication is sent or received through use of the US Postal Service or any interstate carrier.
+Wire transmission includes the use of radio, television, telephone, Internet, or other wired form of communication.

-- Securities Fraud – Federal laws defining securities fraud are the Securities Acts of 1933 and the Securities Exchange Act of 1934.
+Federal laws defining securities fraud are the Securities Acts of 1933 and the Securities Exchange Act of 1934.
 Section 17 of the 1933 Act covers fraudulent activity in the issuance of securities.
 Section 10 and Rule 10(b)(5) of the 1934 Act cover fraud in the purchase or sale of a security.

 This is a common state-law crime in which an insured makes a fraudulent claim for benefits under an insurance policy.
 For example, intentionally setting fire to the building of a failing business to collect the insurance proceeds is insurance fraud.

-- Healthcare Fraud – Healthcare fraud generally involves making fraudulent claims for payment or reimbursement of healthcare expenses.
+Healthcare fraud generally involves making fraudulent claims for payment or reimbursement of healthcare expenses.
 The common offenders are healthcare providers who make fraudulent claims for reimbursement for services never performed or unnecessary.
 The prosecution usually falls under the False Claims Act.

 Tax fraud is the knowing concealment of transactions or property ownership in an attempt to illegally avoid paying federal, state, or local taxes.

 Discussion: Do you think there should be varying degrees of fraud?
-When does in individual's conscious decision to do a poor job or cut corners amount to a plan or scheme to defraud the individual paying for the services?
+When does an individual's conscious decision to do a poor job or cut corners amount to a plan or scheme to defraud the individual paying for the services?
 Could an intentional misstatement amount quality of services or effectiveness of a product amount to fraud?
 Could it be fraud if an individual misrepresents (or lies about) a work process in order to get hired or win a contract?

 - Some might say that fraud is a straight-forward charge.
 Any deception of another for the purposes of personal gain should be treated equally.
 Others might argue that the extent to which one person defrauds another should be considered.
 This is less of a straight-line test and more of a sliding scale.
 Most consumers would agree that a misstatement of quality of services or effectiveness of a product could constitute fraud.
 A marketer, on the other hand, may be fair less apt to accept this as fraudulent activity.
 A service provider may be less willing to say that lying about a service process is fraud, while the individual hiring the contractor may believe it to be fraud.